UtrechtUniversity/UU_BSc_Geosciences_Data2/03_plottingData/plottingData.md

 #### Question 7

-*Obviously something goes wrong but why, can you explain what happens?*
+*Obviously something went wrong.
+Why is that?
+Can you explain what happened?*

 We can go back to the basic data and describe the dataframes and see what happens.